Kemalism: Criteria

-Pan-Turkism
+Turkism

 Kemalism focused on the nation-state's narrower interests, renouncing the concern for the "Outside Turks".

-Pan-Turkism was an ethnocentric ideology [to unite all ethnically Turkic nations] while Kemalism is polycentric [united under a " common will"] in character.
+Pan-Turkism was an ethnocentric ideology [to unite all ethnically Turkic nations] while Kemalism is polycentric [united under a "common will"] in character.
 Kemalism wants to have an equal footing among the mainstream world civilizations.
 Pan-Turkists have consistently emphasized the special attributes of the Turkic peoples, and wanted to unite all of the Turkic peoples.
 Kemalism wants an equal footing (based on respect) and does not aim to unite the people of Turkey with all the other Turkic nations.
 Most Kemalists were not interested in Pan-Turkism and from 1923 to 1950 (the single state period) reacted with particular firmness.
-Further more, Atatürk opposed Pan-Turkism in his book Nutuk as following:
+Further more, Atatürk opposed Pan-Turkism in his speech (Nutuk) as following:

 However, Atatürk owned the idea of taking Turkicness as one of the identities of Turkish nation.
 Turkish History Thesis started under Atatürk's order and administration, which contained ethno-racial ideas based on Turkish origins coming from Central Asia.
 Also Atatürk era high school books contained education of Orkhon alphabet and a unit under the title of "Greater Turkic history and Civilization".
 The book also gave detailed information about empires which are Turkic such as Göktürks or "claimed to be Turkic" such as Scythians, Xiongnu, and so on.

 With the supports of newly founded Turkish Republic, Pan-Turkist organization known as "Turkish Hearths", re-established in Atatürk's era to get Turkists' support during the revolutions.
 Atatürk was frequently giving speeches on Turkish Hearths after important events occurred in Turkey.
 Also reopening of Turkish magazine "Türk Yurdu" which was an organ of Turkish Hearts, was supported.
 Later, in 1931, Turkish Hearts were closed by Atatürk after they lost their non-political stance, because of their Pan-Turkist views and movements; and with all of its premises, it merged to the ruling party CHP.

-Atatürk also described his opinions about Timur, a Central Asian Turkic military commander as "If I lived in Timur's timeline, I wouldn't be able to accomplish his work but if he lived in my timeline, he would do greater than I did".

-Turanism

-Kemalist center of view focused on the Turkish people, within both living and historical cultures and peoples of Anatolia, especially Hittites, and the culture and civilization of Turkic peoples.

-Turanism centered the nation as the union of all Turanian peoples (Tungus, Hungarians, Finns, Mongols, Estonians and Koreans) stretching from the Altai Mountains in Eastern Asia to the Bosphorus.
 Kemalism had a narrower definition of language, which sought to remove (purify) the Persian, Arabic, Greek, Latin, etc. words from the Turkish language and replace them with either Turkic originated words or derive new words with Turkic roots.
-Turanist leaders, such as Enver Pasha, wanted an evolving language common to all Turanian peoples, minimizing differences and maximizing similarities between them.